 Appropriately Uses Anti-Psychotic Medication

-This indicates the percentage of patients prescribed antipsychotic medications.
-Antipsychotic drugs are administered to patients for many medical conditions, including cognitive disorders.
-Unfortunately, in limited situations, excessive reliance on these medications may indicate a facility is using these drugs to control patient behavior.
+This indicates the percentage of patients prescribed antipsychotic drugs.
+Antipsychotic drugs are prescribed to residents for a variety of conditions, such as dementia.
+Sadly, in limited cases, high levels of antipsychotic drug use may indicate that a nursing home is using these medications to control patient behavior.